 Petunias grow well from seeds started indoors, but proper watering is vital to ensure that the plants remain healthy and to prevent fungal problems.
 Keep the potting soil moist during germination.
 Cover the pot with a clear plastic bag to help retain moisture until the seeds sprout, then remove the bag once the sprouts emerge.
 Water the young seedlings when the soil surface dries out.
-Keeping the soil too moist can cause fungus to grow on the seedlings.
+Keeping the soil too moist can cause fungal infections to attack the seedlings.

 Plant petunias in well-draining beds.
 Avoid locations where water tends to collect after rain or irrigation, as petunias cannot tolerate soggy soils.
 Newly planted petunias need evenly moist soil for the first few weeks after planting, to establish a healthy root system.
 Once established, reduce watering to once every seven to 10 days.
 Provide 1 to 2 inches of water at each irrigation, which is enough water to moisten the top 6 to 8 inches of soil.
 Petunias can tolerate mild drying but the soil shouldn't be allowed to dry out completely.

-Mulch helps keep moisture in the soil my inhibiting evaporation.
-Use mulch on both beds and container-grown petunias.
+Mulch helps keep moisture in the soil by inhibiting evaporation.
+Use mulch on both bedding plants and container-grown petunias to retain as much moisture as possible in the soil.
 Apply a 2- to 3-inch layer over garden beds and a 1-inch layer over the top of the soil in containers.
 Organic mulches, such as bark nuggets and wood chips, are attractive, and they also supply nutrients to the soil as they decompose.
 Mulch also helps prevent weed growth when it's used over petunia beds.